Gabaldonlab/Candida_Selection_DrugResistance/README.md

 - 'get_GWAS_jobs.py' takes the results of 'get_ASR_mutations.py' and 'get_resampled_phenotypesASR.py' and generates the raw GWAS results.

 - 'ancestral_GWAS_functions.py' is a module with the python functions used by the other scripts.

+The folder 'tree_from_SNPs' includes the pipeline to get trees from SNP data.
+Check 'tree_from_SNPs/README.md' for more information on how to install and run it.

 The folder 'supplementary_tables' contains the supplementary tables in csv format (sepparated by tabs).